liveupx/MyTreeMap/README.md

 - 📊 Recharts for data visualization
 - 🔍 Lucide Icons for beautiful iconography
 - 🔄 TanStack Query for efficient data fetching
+- 🤖 Claude AI for tree species identification
+- 🔊 ElevenLabs for audio tour narration
+- 🚨 Sentry for error tracking and monitoring

 ## 🚀 Running Locally